How to Connect a WiFi Booster to a New Router

 Once you connect the booster to your router, it will boost the wireless signal from the router and act like a WAP (wireless access point), and it will have its SSID or network name.

-This point allows devices like smartphones, laptops, smart TVs, gaming consoles, and tablets to connect to it.
+This point allows connecting devices like smartphones, laptops, smart TVs, gaming consoles, and tablets.

 You can opt to have several boosters in the same house or office.
-Each booster has to be connected to and in the range of the router.
+Each booster has to be connected to and in the router’s range.

 Find out Your Router’s Range

-If you ascertain that the items within the maximum range are not receiving a strong signal, you need to move them closer or remove obstacles.
+If you ascertain that the items within the maximum range are not receiving a strong signal, you must move them closer or remove obstacles.

 However, you cannot move everything closer to the router or move some barriers like walls, which are permanent; you need a booster to boost the signal past the router’s maximum range